Sculpture in the Garden 2025

-Landcraft Garden Foundation is excited to welcome Jorge Pardo as the 2024 Sculpture in the Garden artist!
-Read more about his work below.
+Landcraft Garden Foundation was excited to welcome Sarah Sze as the 2025 Sculpture in the Garden artist!
+Read more about her work below.

 ABOUT SCULPTURE IN THE GARDEN